Privacy Information for applicants

 If we conclude an employment contract with an applicant, the data transmitted will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
-If we do not conclude an employment contract with the applicant, the application documents will be deleted three months after notification of the rejection decision, provided that no other legitimate interests of the controller stand in the way of deletion.
+If we do not conclude an employment contract with the applicant, the application documents will be deleted six months after notification of the rejection decision, provided that no other legitimate interests of the controller stand in the way of deletion.
 Other justified interest in this sense exists, for example, in connection with the burden of proof in proceedings under the General Equal Treatment Act (AGG).

 8. To what extent is automated decision-making (including profiling) used in individual cases?

 We do not use any purely automated decision-making processes as set out in Art.
 22 GDPR.
 Should we use these processes in individual cases we will notify you separately where this is a legal requirement.